joevbruno/react-training/Intro.md

 you're not really going to be learning React - or better yet, you're not going be learning *just* React.
 In truth, React itself is really very simple.
 Seriously - it's 10 functions (called lifecycle methods), 3 key terms (props, state, refs), and two validation properties (propTypes, defaultProps).
 That's it.
 Done.
 Every component is structured the same.
 If you know how to read one file, you can ready anyone's code, but React is kind of known for being hard.
 You will see things like `#JavascriptFatigue` everywhere.
-And that right there is the problem: the learning curve tied to React is predominantly tied to two things: 1) the conceptual paradigm and 2) the tooling, workflow, and third-party libraries associated with the Javascript community.
+And that right there is the problem: the learning curve tied to React is predominantly tied to two things: 1) the conceptual paradigm (that is, learning to think in components with data flowing one direction instead of two-way data-binding) and 2) the tooling, workflow, and third-party libraries associated with the Javascript community.

 The latter part is true of any modern Javascript framework including Angular 2, Aurelia, Vuejs, or Ember to name the most popular (if you are wondering where the industry as a whole is at, see [here](https://ashleynolan.co.uk/blog/frontend-tooling-survey-2016-results)).
-All of these frameworks require or highly recommend build tools, transpiling, linting, bundling, and testing and the more custom your application or the bigger your application, the more customization is required.
+All of these frameworks require or highly recommend build tools, transpiling, linting, bundling, and testing, and the larger your application (in terms of size, scale, or the more you choose to be opinionated about the implementation details), the more complex the tooling requirements become.

-React itself is very modular framework.
-One of the initial catch-phrases that followed it closely was "Just the V in the View layer (of MVC)";
+React itself is a very modular framework (and you can see other frameworks following suit.
+For instance, Angular 1 came with the kitchen sink.
+Angular 2 is entirely modularized as well with routing, http, and more all being separate packages).
+One of the initial catch-phrases that followed React closely in its infancy was "Just the V in the View layer (of MVC)";
-however, while technically true, it really misses the [point of React](https://medium.com/@dan_abramov/youre-missing-the-point-of-react-a20e34a51e1a#.h5po9f5wc) and React doesn't really fit well into a client-side MVC framework at all - hence the conceptual paradigm differences noted above.
+however, while technically true, the statement not only really misses the [point of React](https://medium.com/@dan_abramov/youre-missing-the-point-of-react-a20e34a51e1a#.h5po9f5wc), but also slightly screws the truth because React doesn't really fit well into a client-side MVC or MVVM framework at all - hence the conceptual paradigm differences noted above.

 Similarly, React doesn't really fit well into Object Oriented patterns either.
-React (along with libraries like Redux) really has it's roots patterns chiefly found in functional languages (like Elm).
+React (along with libraries like Redux) really has it's roots in patterns and paradigms chiefly found in functional languages (like Elm), and even with the advent of certain ES6 features like classes in Javascript that perhaps make it look more like C#, it's pretty functional through and through and the classes are merely syntactical sugar for functions implementing prototypical inheritance.
 So let's start writing some functions!

 ```
 function renderButton(label) {